tsitu/mht-testbed/README.md

 ## Instructions
 ### :thought_balloon: General Tips

-Several of the tools make use of mottie's tablesorter plugin, which has several keyboard shortcuts and additional features which may be useful, like multi-column sorting with SHIFT and special characters for filtering.
+Several tools make use of mottie's jQuery tablesorter 2.0, which includes additional features and keyboard shortcuts which may be useful, like multi-column sorting with <kbd>Shift</kbd> or special characters for filtering.

 ### :bookmark: Bookmarklets